 Do not rely on your boat to charge the battery, get an actual battery charger.
 Many boat dealership may even do it for free on their large battery banks and that bring it back to life.

-The biggest reason your boat battery is not charging is that it’s sulfated, and using a desulfator smart battery charger (Amazon Link Ad) can help bring it back to life.
+The biggest reason your boat battery is not charging is that it’s sulfated, and using a desulfator smart battery charger (ad) can help bring it back to life.
 The desulfation may not work for all batteries, but well worth trying on the batteries that can handle it.

 How Long Do Boat Batteries Last?